- Your City

 Did you find a pet?

 If you can keep the pet while looking for the owner but need pet food or other supplies, indicate this on the found report.
 If you are unable to keep the animal while looking for its owner, submit a found report to make arrangements to bring the pet to us.
-Our shelter is closed to visitors due to COVID-19.
+Our shelter is closed to walk-in visitors.
 Please do not bring the pet to us without contacting us first.

 Unincorporated Snohomish County

 Did you lose a pet?

 The Everett Animal Shelter holds stray animals for a minimum of 72 hours to allow owners a chance to find their lost pets.
 Animals on stray hold at the shelter are posted online, below.
 If pets are not claimed during that time period, they then becomes the property of the Everett Animal Shelter.
 Following the stray hold pets may be placed up for adoption, transferred to another organization.
 While we are committed to placing all adoptable animals, if your pet is sick or aggressive it may be humanely euthanized.